Canyon View High School6024 N. Perryville Road

 Catalyst for Change and Innovation

 The campus is home to a first-of-its-kind teaching and learning Accelerator, an open-source incubator for the art of teaching and learning.
 Faculty from around the district and beyond use the facility to develop and practice modern pedagogies, visiting speakers share knowledge, and students and community come together to partner and explore.
 It serves as the nerve center for district-wide professional development with enhanced staff training facilities and high-tech environments.

 The primary space within the Accelerator is the theater, with one-half traditional fixed seating in the lower bowl and a flat-floor retractable seating system at the back.
 The secondary space, nicknamed the white box, is designed to work independently, or in tandem with, the auditorium.
-Its name eludes to its dual theatrical and professional collaboration purposes of which all of elements can work individually or collectively.
+Its name alludes to its dual theatrical and professional collaboration purposes.
 Directly adjacent to the auditorium is the entrance lobby for the space, which also extends an exhibition space, and connects other key activity areas including the learning stair, broadcasting studio, and a maker space.
 Connected by a glass airplane hangar door, these two flexible settings support purposeful areas for more than 137 activities identified as district priorities, including district-wide professional development, college fairs, theatrical productions, and student competitions and exhibits.

 Marketplace for Learning